juhoveli/fullstackproject/documentation/diary.md

 available.
 Not all values and keys are present in all countries, and this causes some problems.
 If I want to get countries sorted by population it can't be done easily because there are null values.

+$ 4th June

+After trial and error and a lot of console logging I was able to build country tree, meaning that it's possible to navigatate deeper into country details when clicking each detail.
+Problem is that all details open in the same detail screen and stack, so going back returns you to all country page.
+All data is also not yet visible but this is a good start to finally be able to present all data from database in the app.